 1) Attend a Veterans Day event

-2) Ask about a veteran’s time in the military
+2) Ask a veteran about their time in the military

 3) Display the U.S. flag in your home